5 WordPress mistakes you’re making and how to solve them

 Wrong.
 Just because you have plenty of options doesn’t mean that you have to pick them all.
 And the thing is, you never know how a new plugging will interact with the pre-existing plugins on your website.

 Will it integrate perfectly and run smoothly or will it ruin everything you’ve built so far?

 The most probable answer is that the plugins will slow down your website and make it unstable due to conflicts and various other problems.
 So our professional advice is to install a max of 20 plugins, but don’t go over that.

-If you’re uncertain about the plugins you should install for your website, then check our article about our top 10 plugins for 2020 and see which one fits your website.
+If you’re uncertain about the plugins you should install for your website, then check our article about our top 10 plugins and see which one fits your website.

 4. Pick a Favourite